Head-to-Head: react-cool-virtual vs react-list Analysis

 This package was last published over a year ago.
 It may not be actively maintained.Types definitions are bundled with the npm packageNumber of direct dependencies: 1Monthly npm downloads

 React Cool Virtual is a performant and flexible React library for building virtualized lists and grids.
-It optimizes rendering by only displaying the items that are visible on the screen, resulting in improved performance for large datasets.
-React Cool Virtual offers various features such as lazy loading, infinite scrolling, and dynamic item size support, making it suitable for complex UIs with dynamic content.
+It optimizes rendering by only displaying the items that are currently visible on the screen, resulting in improved performance for large datasets.
+React Cool Virtual offers various features such as infinite loading, sticky items, and dynamic item sizes, making it suitable for complex UI requirements.

 Alternatives: